drwill/mash/AppSettings/README.md

     [AppSetting(Key = "StringSettingOverride")]
     public string OverridenSetting { get; set; }

+	[AppSetting(IsConnectionString = true)]
+    public IReadOnlyDictionary<string, string> ConnectionStrings { get; set; }
 }</code></pre>

 Or if you want to opt-in all public properties, you can just decorate the class with the AppSetting attribute.

+You can use the AppSetting "IsConnectionString" attribute boolean property and define an IReadOnlyDictionary property in the settings class that will be loaded with all connection strings.
+In the dictionary, the key will hold the connection string's name, and the value will be connection string.

 ## App.Config
 Included is support for loading settings from your app.config file.